Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Chargers stats and trends

-- In Los Angeles' five games this year, it has four wins against the spread.
+- Los Angeles has four wins against the spread in five games this season.

-- This season, the Chargers won ATS in their only game as an underdog of 2.5 points or more.
+- The Chargers have been underdogs by 2.5 points or more once this year and covered the spread.

-- Los Angeles' games this season have hit the over on one of five set point totals (20%).
+- Los Angeles' games this year have hit the over one time in five opportunities (20%).

-- In games that Los Angeles totals more than 389.6 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Los Angeles amasses more than 389.6 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year the Chargers have turned the ball over five times, while the Ravens have forced 5 turnovers.
+- This season the Chargers have turned the ball over five times, while the Ravens have forced 5 turnovers.

 Home and road insights